 If you’ve ever noticed, children are the number one victims of puppy bites.
 Kids at your home might have run into trouble with your puppy more than you or any other adult in your house have.

 The reason for this is that children get puppy’s excited.
 They move a lot and are speak loudly in high-pitched voices, all things which get puppies all riled up and excited.

-And when the puppy does bite them out of excitement, children naturally tend to scream, cry or run, which gets puppies even more thrilled and so they chase after them or bite even harder.
+And when the puppy does bite them out of excitement, children naturally scream, cry or run, which gets puppies even more primed for rough play.

 So if you ever let small children near your puppy, it should also be under your supervision.
-Otherwise, you could also train your children on how to act when the puppy bites.
-This could help your puppy learn bite inhibition even faster.
+Otherwise, you could also train your children on how to act when the puppy bites, helping your puppy learn bite inhibition even faster.

 3. Don’t get discouraged or stop playing

 If your puppy is always biting or nipping at you, you’ll naturally get discouraged and stop playing with them that frequently.
-In fact, some people even leave their dogs at shelter or rescue centers out of despair.
+Some people even leave their dogs at shelter or rescue centers out of despair.

 However, you should know the habit doesn’t last and usually ends with the puppy growing up into an adult.
 Also, you must understand that your puppy is not biting you out of aggression or showing dominance.
 They’re just biting out of happiness that you’re playing with them.

 And even though you might get demotivated to play with them, you must spend time with your puppy while teaching them bite inhibition.
 You could use chewing toys or repellents if the nipping is bothering you but keep on training them consistently so they can grow up into a loving and friendly adult dog.